Last Updated on April 23, 2022 by Cynthia A. Rose

 Step 1: Clean your KitchenAid electric meat grinder immediately after use

-The first and foremost thing you should consider is to remove dirt out of your KitchenAid electric meat grinder immediately after using it.
+The first and foremost thing you should consider is to remove dirt from your KitchenAid electric meat grinder immediately after using it.
 This happens because meat tends to leave behind sticky substances during the grinding process.

 Therefore without giving time for these bits of meat to get dry and sticky, do not take a long time before cleaning your KitchenAid electric meat grinder.
 These sticky bits of meat are difficult to remove when dry, and also they slow down the smooth functioning of your KitchenAid electric meat grinder.